hms-networks/IgnitionEwonConnector/readme.md

 ### If Ignition is not running will my data still be logged?

-If Ignition is offline, data will still be logged by the Flexy and stored in Datamailbox.
-The amount of data points stored in Datamailbox depends on your [account type](https://ewon.biz/cloud-services/talk2m/plan-pricing "https://ewon.biz/cloud-services/talk2m/plan-pricing").
-Once Ignition is online again, all logged points will be fetched from Datamailbox by Ignition.
+If Ignition is offline, data will still be logged by the Flexy and stored in DataMailbox.
+The amount of data points stored in DataMailbox depends on your [account type](https://ewon.biz/cloud-services/talk2m/plan-pricing "https://ewon.biz/cloud-services/talk2m/plan-pricing").
+Once Ignition is online again, all logged points will be fetched from DataMailbox by Ignition.

 <sup>[Back to top](#table-of-contents)</sup>